shreynramesh/ShortestFlightPathVisualizer/README.md

 //TODO Bug: When searching for airports, when space is pressed it selects the top level airport from the drop-down instead of actually typing a space.

-//TODO Bug: Flights can only fly 1 way around the globe at the moment and distances are only calculated in that way.
+//TODO Bug: Flights cannot cross the prime meridian at the moment.
 So, Alaska to Russia is actually a very far flight.

 ** Future Plans: Currently working on transferring projects over to a web-based graphical interface using HTML, CSS, JavaScript, REST APIs or RPC, Neo4J or/and MongoDB and the Spring Framework with a